 My article "Educational Choices and Social Interactions: A Formal Model and a Computational Test" published in Comparative Social Research (2013) received in 2014 the Mathematical Sociology Outstanding Article Award by the Mathematical Sociology Section of the American Sociological Association.
 My article "Analytical sociology and Its Critics" published in European Journal of Sociology (2010) was awarded in 2012 a “special mention of the jury” (“Best Junior Theorist Paper”) by the Sociological Theory Research Committee of the International Sociological Association.

-I served as vice-president of the International Network of Analytical sociology (INAS) from June 2011 to June 2018.
+I served as vice-president of the International Network of Analytical sociology (INAS) from June 2011 to June 2018, and was an international research affiliate at the Institute for Analytical Sociology (Linköping University, Sweden) between 2014 and 2021.
 I seated on the board of Sociological Theory (2010-2014) and Social Science Information (2014-2017), and currently seat on that of L’Année Sociologique.